Overv/VulkanTutorial/en/11_Compute_Shader.md

 Doing computationally expensive calculations on the GPU has several advantages.
 The most obvious one is offloading work from the CPU.
 Another one is not requiring moving data between the CPU's main memory and the GPU's memory.
 All of the data can stay on the GPU without having to wait for slow transfers from main memory.

 Aside from these, GPUs are heavily parallelized with some of them having tens of thousands of small compute units.
-This often makes them a better fit for highly parallel workflows than a CPU with a few large units.
+This often makes them a better fit for highly parallel workflows than a CPU with a few large compute units.

 ## The Vulkan pipeline